McBenny/test-react-boilerplate/features.md

 - [X] Allow to "end the game" when 2nd half is over (and waiting for extra-time to start)

 ##TODO
+- [ ] Display the number of games on the home page
+- [ ] Be able to duplicate a game, with or without the events (keeping teams and players)
+- [ ] Try to find icons to represent the state of a game on the home page
 - [ ] Adapt responsiveness for tablets
 - [ ] Allow for a second 2 minutes suspension on an already suspended player (up to 4 minutes)
 - [ ] authenticate users